The Big Green Tent: Plot summary

 The novel recounts the lives of three boys: Ilya, Sanya, and Mikha.
 Attending the same school and struggling against the local bullies leads them all to become friends early on in childhood.
 Through their literature teacher, Victor Shengeli, the boys find a passion for reading and poetry.
 Shengeli becomes close friends with his students and spends Wednesday evenings touring Moscow as their guide calling themselves the LORLs, or the Lovers of Russian Literature.
 The boys grow up together experiencing a lot of the same joys and struggles, and remain close through their high school graduation.
 When the time comes for college applications, careers, and new beginnings, Ilya plans to attend the Leningrad Institute of Cinema Engineering to pursue his passion for photography.
-However, he meets Pierre Zand, a Czech visiting Moscow for an international student festival, whom he befriends.
+However, he meets Pierre Zand, a Belgian visiting Moscow for an international student festival, whom he befriends.
 Eventually, the two agree to produce samizdat for a foreign publication.
 Ilya collects the photographs and literary works, then sends them to Pierre to be published internationally.
 This work extends for the entirety of Ilya's life.
 He has his only son with his first wife Lyudmila.
 Disturbed by the potential miserable life her autistic son will experience, Lyudmila moves to America with her son leaving Ilya behind in Russia.
 As his relationship deteriorates with Lyudmila, he falls in love with a woman named Olga whom he marries and lives with for many years helping to raise her son Kostya.
 His dangerous career of producing samizdat forces Ilya to flee Russia.
 He remains in touch with Olga who desperately seeks to be with him again, but again, Ilya has moved on to love another woman.
 He eventually ends up living in Munich, where he later dies of kidney cancer.
 Olga dies forty days later after her recovery from a severe depression caused by Ilya's leaving.
 While Ilya pursues his career, Mikha finds a passion for philology and defectology and seeks to combine the two through teaching deaf-mute children.
 His mentor, Yakov Petrovich, provides him with knowledge concerning defectology and eventually gets him a job teaching in a rural deaf-mute school.
 Mikha marries Alyona around the same time his Aunt Genya passes away.
 He eventually loses his teaching job because of his entanglement with samizdat and anti-Soviet behavior.
 Having no other options, Mikha begins to work with Ilya creating and distributing samizdat for international publication.
 This work eventually leads him to imprisonment and when he is freed, nothing is the same.
 His marriage and social life fall apart, leading him to commit suicide.
 As for Sanya, he chooses to pursue his interest in music theory and composition.
 His studies lead him to become cut off from the sociopolitical world until Mikha is arrested.
 Sanya is driven to take Mikha's place in caring for Alyona, and even helps her raise Mikha's newborn son, Maya.
 When Mikha comes home, Sanya is awkwardly distanced from his friends at the same time that his grandmother, Anna Alexandrovna, dies.
 Sanya, feeling empty and wanting to leave Russia, allows Pierre to set him up with an American woman.
 His new wife gives him the opportunity to immigrate to America where he goes on to teach at a world renowned music school.
 The novel ends with a reunion of Sanya and a childhood friend named Liza.
 Later on the night of their meeting, the poet Joseph Brodsky, whom they visited earlier that evening, and who had been exiled to the US, dies.